 Some programmatic supply chains also experience issues associated with insufficient transparency and clarity over media spend.
-While advertisers may know how much they pay for impression, they are not told which part of it reaches the publisher and which is stuck in ad tech provider’s pocket.
+While advertisers may know how much they pay for impressions, they are not told which part of it reaches the publisher and which is stuck in the ad tech provider’s pocket.
 Sure, is not easy to constantly keep your finger on the pulse of all campaign details.
-That’s why SmartyAds decided to become one of those ad tech providers that help brands gain more control over their media-purchasing.
+That’s why SmartyAds decided to become one of those ad tech providers that help brands gain more control over their media purchasing.

-After acquiring a white label solution like DSP or ad exchange, the company can raise and nourish programmatic business under own label.
-Innovative enterprise-level in-house solutions can put the company in the driver’s seat, release from service commissions and provide total clarity considering all internal processes.
-As a result, an advertiser can save up to 70% of budget spend and achieve much higher campaign KPI.
+After acquiring a white label solution like DSP or ad exchange, the company can raise and nourish programmatic business under its own label.
+Innovative enterprise-level in-house solutions can put the company in the driver’s seat, release from service commissions, and provide total clarity considering all internal processes.
+As a result, an advertiser can save up to 70% of the budget spent and achieve a much higher campaign KPI.

-What if I set wrong targeting or campaign options?
+What if I set the wrong targeting or campaign options?

 Applying targeting according to the specific audience parameter (IP, device, location, time of the day, etc.) advertiser instructs the system to serve impressions to specific segments instead of appealing to masses.
 This way, the ad reaches the most relevant users who are most likely to convert.
 This reduces the overall ad spend on irrelevant impressions and makes advertising potentially useful for the viewers.

 However, DSP targeting, as well as other options, can be confusing for novice marketers or advertisers who don’t have enough experience in managing their own campaigns.
 For instance, targeting options are narrowing the audience in order to raise the effectiveness of every impression.